webercalixto/ninjaDaemon/README.md

 # Aboute this project <a name="about"></a>

 This is a simple worker daemon with REST JSON support, written with C++17
+There is a simple datatype abstraction, given that C++ will not support reflections in the near future.

 Author: weber calixto (webersouzacalixto at gmail)

 ## Git workflow <a name="git_workflow"></a>

-I've chosen to work with GitHubflow (i.e Only a master branch with feature branches, no master/develop scheme, versioning with git tags).
+I've chosen to work with GitHubflow (i.e Only a master branch with feature branches, no master/develop branching scheme, versioning with git tags).

 Convention: Every master commit must be stable.